admiralorbiter/Polaris/docs/reference/salesforce/salesforce-mapping-guide.md

 ## 4. Horizontal Scaling: Adding Salesforce Objects

-While Sprint 4 implemented Contacts, the architecture supports additional objects (Campaign, CampaignMember, Event).
+While Sprint 4 implemented Contacts (Volunteers), the architecture supports additional objects.
+As of November 2025, the system supports:
+- **Contacts** (Volunteers) - Fully implemented
+- **Accounts** (Organizations) - Fully implemented

+Future objects (Campaign, CampaignMember, Event) can follow the same pattern.
 To onboard a new object, you must implement the full pipeline.
+See [Adding New Entity Types to the Importer](adding-entity-types-guide.md) for detailed learnings from the organization implementation.

 ### 4.1 Complete Workflow: Adding a New Salesforce Object